Shopping in Kuala Lumpur: Bangsar Village

-Bangsar Village (middle-upper) is located in Bangsar and positioned as a small upmarket neighbourhood mall catering to the large expatriate population of Kuala Lumpur.
+Bangsar Village (middle-upper) is located in Bangsar, and is positioned as a small upmarket neighbourhood mall catering to the large expatriate population of Kuala Lumpur.
 Prices here are a notch higher by local standards.

 Empire Shopping Gallery Subang (NU Empire)

 Empire Gallery Subang (middle-upper) is an upmarket neighbourhood mall located in the outskirts of KL, in Subang Jaya.
 It can be reached by the Federal Highway from Kuala Lumpur.
 It is small in size and features several international brands alongside exclusive local batik and clothing.
 It is anchored by a relatively small Tangs departmental store.

 1 Utama

 1 Utama is a (middle-upper) mall borders Kuala Lumpur in Petaling Jaya.
 It is defined as a large-scale neighbourhood mall largely occupied with locally grown and regional retail startups and establishments.
 This behemoth however also features American staples the likes of DKNY, Lacoste, florsheim, Massimo Dutti, Forever 21, Coach, Brooks Brothers, GAP, Uniqlo, Cotton On, Polo Ralph Lauren and Tommy Hilfiger.